chenxiachan/chenxiachan.github.io/_pages/about.md

 [Thesis](https://doi.org/10.15488/17976) | [Video](https://youtu.be/rwQaqewhqSw?si=abgUfUtCfdcIhGmH)

-In early 2024, I was a Visiting Scholar at the  [Center for the Built Environment (CBE)](https://cbe.berkeley.edu/), UC Berkeley, where I explored how causal inference and AI can enhance decision-making in energy-efficient design, a step toward *scientific machine assistance* that supports, rather than replaces, human creativity.
+In early 2024, I was a Visiting Scholar at the  [Center for the Built Environment (CBE)](https://cbe.berkeley.edu/), UC Berkeley, where I explored how causal inference and AI can enhance decision-making in energy-efficient design.
+This work bridges to my present interest in AI systems that enhance, rather than replace, scientific and engineering reasoning.